USA Hockey National Team Development Program: Notable alumni

-As of the 2018–19 season, more than 310 NTDP alumni were drafted in the National Hockey League.
+As of the 2024-25 season, 408 NTDP alumni were drafted in the National Hockey League.
 This includes Rick DiPietro, Erik Johnson, Patrick Kane, Auston Matthews, and Jack Hughes, all of whom were drafted first overall in the NHL Entry Draft.
 At the 2007 NHL Entry Draft, NTDP alumni Patrick Kane and James van Riemsdyk were selected 1st and 2nd overall respectively, being the first American-born players selected with the top two picks.
-A record 17 players selected directly from the NTDP in the 2019 NHL Entry Draft.
+A record 17 players were selected directly from the NTDP in the 2019 NHL Entry Draft.